For reducing plastic waste and serving up 'clean' formulas, toothpaste tablets are ahead of the game. But how do they perform? We put them to the test

 Plus points: This is the mildest tablet we tested – no salty flavours despite the inclusion of bicarb, or extra strong zing and just the right amount of foam - making it a great entry into the world of toothpaste tablets, while you're adjusting to the initial chewing experience.
 It contains the recommended amount of fluoride and comes from a premium brand specialising in whitening.
 There is have added silica, for stain removal use a mild SLS-free foaming agent.

-Downsides: None that we can think for.
-For a sustainable alternative to basic fluoride toothpaste that's tasty and affordable, these can't be beaten
+The verdict: For a sustainable alternative to basic fluoride toothpaste that's tasty and affordable, these can't be beaten.

 Best performance toothpaste tablet